Hidden-surface determination: Culling and visible-surface determination

-A related area to visible-surface determination (VSD) is culling, which usually happens before VSD in a rendering pipeline.
-Primitives or batches of primitives can be rejected in their entirety, which usually reduces the load on a well-designed system.
+A related area to visible-surface determination is culling, which usually happens before visible-surface determination in a rendering pipeline.
+Primitives or batches of primitives can be rejected in their entirety, which usually reduces the computational load in a rendering system.Types of culling algorithms include:

-The advantage of culling early on in the pipeline is that entire objects that are invisible do not have to be fetched, transformed, rasterized, or shaded.
-Here are some types of culling algorithms:

 Viewing-frustum culling

 The viewing frustum is a geometric representation of the volume visible to the virtual camera.
 Naturally, objects outside this volume will not be visible in the final image, so they are discarded.
 Often, objects lie on the boundary of the viewing frustum.
 These objects are cut into pieces along this boundary in a process called clipping, and the pieces that lie outside the frustum are discarded as there is no place to draw them.

 Back-face culling

 With 3D objects, some of the object's surface is facing the camera, and the rest is facing away from the camera, i.e. is on the backside of the object, hindered by the front side.
 If the object is completely opaque, those surfaces never need to be drawn.
-They are determined by the vertex winding order: if the triangle drawn has its vertices in clockwise order on the projection plane when facing the camera, they switch into counter-clockwise order when the surface turns away from the camera.
+These surfaces are determined by the vertex winding order: if the triangle drawn has its vertices in clockwise order on the projection plane when facing the camera, they switch into counter-clockwise order when the surface turns away from the camera.

-Incidentally, this also makes the objects completely transparent when the viewpoint camera is located inside them, because then all the surfaces of the object are facing away from the camera and are culled by the renderer.
-To prevent this the object must be set as double-sided (i.e. no back-face culling is done) or have separate inside surfaces.
+Incidentally, this approach also makes the objects completely transparent when the viewpoint camera is located inside them, because then all the surfaces of the object are facing away from the camera and are culled by the renderer.
+To prevent this artifact, the object must be set as double-sided (i.e. no back-face culling is done) or have separate inside surfaces.